Nick Madrigal Player Props: Cubs vs. Athletics

 Nick Madrigal At The Plate

-- Madrigal enters this game on a six-game hitting streak.
-In his last outings, he's hitting .300.
+- Madrigal is batting .364 during his last outings and is riding a seven-game hitting streak.

-- In six of 10 games this year, Madrigal has had at least one hit, including one game with multiple hits.
+- In seven of 11 games this season, Madrigal has picked up at least one hit, including one game with multiple hits.

+- In 11 games played this year, he has not hit a long ball.

+- Madrigal has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.